jialing-wu/Personal-webite/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Vanderbilt Peabody College
+  - name: MEd at Vanderbilt Peabody College
     url: https://peabody.vanderbilt.edu/

 # Short bio (displayed in user profile at end of posts)